home-assistant/home-assistant.io/source/_components/ptvsd.markdown

 comments: false
 sharing: true
 footer: true
+logo: visual-studio.png
 ha_category:
   - Utility
-ha_qa_scale: internal
 ha_release: 0.93
 ---

-The `ptvsd` component allows you to connect the ptvsd debugger from visual studio code to connect to home assistant.
+The `ptvsd` component allows you to use the Visual Studio Code PTVSD debugger with Home Assistant.

+This is useful in testing changes on a local development install, or connecting to a production server to debug issues.

 To enable the `ptvsd` component add the following to your `configuration.yaml` file: